 The following agreement is entered into between the city of Chicago (hereafter referred to as the City) and the Chicago Metropolitan Agency for Planning Council of Mayors (hereafter referred to as the Council).
-The agreement entered into on this day of Mayor (hereafter referred to as the Council).
-The agreement entered into on this day of Mayor (2006 is for the purpose of programming local Surface Transportation Program (STP) funds made available under the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
+The agreement entered into an this day of the purpose of programming local Surface Transportation Program (STP) funds made available under the Safe, Accountable, Plexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).